xiix0/scam/README.md

-If you sow your wild oats, hope for a crop failure.
+Living your life is a task so difficult, it has never been attempted before.